Qafny: A Quantum-Program Verifier: Qafny Design Principles: Locus, Type, and State

-Here, we show the \qafny fundamental design principles for quantum program verification, including quantum value representations and using statically generated type information to manipulate the quantum states.
-We use the GHZ example in \Cref{fig:background-circuit-examplea} to highlight these principles; \Cref{fig:background-circuit-example-proof} gives its proof outline, with $x$ initialized to an $n$-qubit $\tnort$ typed value $\ket{\overline{0}}$ ($n$ number of $\ket{0}$ qubits).
-After preparing a superposition state ($\qass{x[0]}{\cn{H}}$) for a single qubit $x[0]$ in line 2, the program executes a \textit{quantum for-loop} that entangles each pair of adjacent qubits in $x$ to prepare the GHZ state.
+Here, we show the \qafny fundamental design principles for quantum program verification.
+We use the GHZ example in \Cref{fig:background-circuit-examplea} to highlight these principles, with a proof outline in \Cref{fig:background-circuit-example-proof}; $x$ is initialized to an $n$-qubit $\tnort$ typed value $\ket{\overline{0}}$ ($n$ number of $\ket{0}$ qubits).
+After preparing a superposition ($\qass{x[0]}{\cn{H}}$) for a single qubit $x[0]$ in line 2, we execute a \textit{quantum for-loop} that entangles each pair of adjacent qubits in $x$ to prepare the GHZ state.
 We can unroll each iteration of the loop as a quantum conditional ($\qif{x[j\sminus{1}]}{\qass{x[j]}{x[j]\, \splus\, 1}}$).
-When verifying the example in \qafny, programmers only need to provide the program and specifications in blue, with the grayed out parts automatically inferred.
-Below, we introduce critical features in our type-guided proof system that make the above verification largely automatic.
+When verifying the program in \qafny, it is only needed to provide the program and specifications in blue, with the grayed out parts automatically inferred.
+We show critical features in our type-guided proof system, making the above verification largely automatic.